-- 1. A test or partial test may be marked as follows: - a. a grade on a scale of 1.0 up to and including 10.0, or - b. the qualification 'pass' or 'fail', or - c. satisfactory/ not satisfactory. - 2.
+- 1. A test or partial test may be marked as follows: - a. a grade on a scale of 1.0 up to and including 10.0, or - b. the qualification 'good', 'pass' or 'fail', or - c. the qualification 'satisfactory'/ 'not satisfactory'. - 2.
 If a test or partial test is marked with a grade as referred to in paragraph 1(a), the grade will be expressed with one decimal.
 The average figure for grades resulting from a weighted or an arithmetic average of several partial tests is calculated on the basis of the results of the partial tests which are expressed with one decimal.
 If the average figure includes more than one decimal, the average figure is cut off after the first decimal (example: 6.49 is rounded to 6.4). - 3.
-Units of study which represent 10 or more credits are assessed with a grade on a scale from 1.0 to 10.0, exceptions are the Exchange and minors that may be taken with permission by the Exam Board as a substitute for the exchange. - 4.
-The grading system for the various components of a test, partial test or component of a cumulative test, will be announced prior to the examination or on the actual test form.
-If the grading system is not mentioned, the same grading system will apply to all components of the test.
+Units of study which represent 10 or more credits are assessed with a grade on a scale from 1.0 to 10.0 with the exception of unit of study Graduation Challenge for which participation is assessed with a G/P/F

+- 4. The grading system for the various components of a test or a partial test will be announced prior to the examination or on the actual test form.
+If the grading system is not mentioned, the same grading system will apply to all components of the test. - In case of a (part of a) cumulative test, the standardisation is calculated retrospectively and this standardisation method must be announced in advance. - 5.
 Based on the qualitative analysis of the test, the examiner may adjust the grading retroactively.
 The examiner has to report the adjustment of the grading to the Exam Board.